The Ordinary Reformulated One Of Its Bestselling Serums – Here’s Why

 Where can I shop the new Hyaluronic Acid 2% + B5 serum?

-As of today, The Ordinary’s Hyaluronic Acid 2% + B5 Serum is available online and at The Ordinary boutiques for $9.90, a slight price increase from $8.90.
-You can also find it online at Sephora, Nordstrom, and Ulta Beauty, with in-store rollouts happening later this month.
+As of today, The Ordinary’s Hyaluronic Acid 2% + B5 Serum is available online and at The Ordinary boutiques for £8.80.
+You can also find it online at Boots and Cult Beauty.